kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 well.
 Product teams will want to know when their applications are affected by outages or other issues, and they will want to know what you're doing to fix it.
 This can be done through a status page, a Slack channel, or postmortems.
-Again, we use a blend of these so that we can reach as many users as possible at the right time.
+Again, we use a mix of these so that we can reach as many users as possible at the right time.

 Do these things and you will have happy users that feel informed.